strigeus/sparsnas_decoder/README.md

     name: "Sparsnäs energy consumption momentary"
     unit_of_measurement: "W"
     value_template: '{{ value_json.Watt | round(1) }}'
+# Note that the sensor below will be resetted if you remove/reinstall the batteries in the Sparsnäs transmitter
   - platform: mqtt
     state_topic: "home/sparsnas"
     name: "Sparsnäs energy consumption over time"